Little Man Tate: Plot

 Fred is later enrolled at a university, where he studies quantum physics while his mother, aunt and cousins travel to Florida for the summer.
 An adult student named Eddie accidentally hits Fred with a globe when goofing around.
-To make it up to Fred, Eddie takes him out for a ride on his moped and shows him things such as how to shoot pool; it is good for Fred to spend time with someone who is not a genius.
-However, when Fred walks into Eddie's room while Eddie is in bed with a coed, Fred runs out and Eddie chases after him.
-Eddie explains that he cannot be a babysitter for Fred; although he enjoys Fred's company, Fred needs to find friends closer to his own age.
+To make it up to Fred, Eddie takes him out for a ride on his moped and shows him things such as how to shoot pool; it is good for Fred to spend time with someone who's not a genius.
+However, when he walks into Eddie's room while he's in bed with a woman, Fred runs out and Eddie chases after him.
+Eddie explains that he cannot be a babysitter for Fred; although he enjoys his company, Fred needs to find friends closer to his own age.
 The return to isolation takes its toll on Fred, as he suffers from nightmares in which he is treated as a freak and an outsider.

 Jane is asked to bring Fred onto a TV panel discussion show on the topic of gifted children.
 Fred attends but breaks down.
-He claims his mother is dead, and recites a childish poem (a word-for-word repetition of a poem by one of his former grade school classmates) before taking off his microphone and walking out of the studio.
-Dede witnesses some of this as it is being broadcast, and flies back to New York.
-Jane is unable to find Fred, but Dede discovers him back at their apartment, and embraces him.
+Dede tunes into the program from Florida and reacts immediately to Fred’s visual appearance, remarking to herself, “you look like hell, kid.”
+On the air, Fred claims his mother is dead, and recites a childish poem (a word-for-word repetition of a poem by Matt Montini, one of his former grade school classmates) before taking off his microphone and walking out of the studio.
+Jane is unable to find Fred, and she and her assistant Garth communicate with Dede.
+Dede suspects Fred has gone home to their apartment, and flies back.
+She finds him there, and embraces him, with him calling her "mom".
+Jane appears at the door, and upon seeing that Fred has what he needs, turns and walks away.

-One year later, Fred has adjusted to the pressures of being a child genius, particularly after an even younger student is admitted to Jane's school.
-Dede hosts a well-attended birthday party for Fred, reconciling Fred's emotional development with his intellect.
+One year later, Fred continues to attend Jane’s school and has adjusted to the pressures of being a child genius, particularly after an even younger student is admitted to Jane's school.
+Dede hosts a well-attended 8th birthday party for Fred, reconciling Fred's emotional development with his intellect.